-takes important decisions, it is in Parliament that the most important questions are finally determined.
+In Britain, it is also important to remember that Parliament has the last word.
+Although the Supreme Court takes important decisions, it is in Parliament that the most important questions are finally determined.
 The position is very different from in the United States, where for example it was not Congress that guaranteed abortion rights to all American women, or that allowed same-sex couples in every state to marry, but the Supreme Court.
-It is the Court that has the final word: its decisions cannot be reversed by Congress, other than by a constitutional amendment.
+14 It is the Court that has the final word: its decisions cannot be reversed by Congress, other than by a constitutional amendment.
 In Britain, on the other hand, it was Parliament that legalised abortion and same-sex marriages.
 The UK Supreme Court does not have the power to change the law in that way, and the Justices would not want to have that power.
 So the context of judicial appointments in Britain is different from that in the United States.
 And in Britain, our democratic legislature decided as recently as 2005 to establish a system of appointments based on the recommendation of an independent statutory commission.

 Considering next the relationship between the government and the courts, this altered in Britain as a consequence of the change I mentioned earlier in the role of the Lord Chancellor.
 The courts have taken on more responsibility for their own administration under concordats or framework agreements with the government, and within the courts the judges have taken on greater administrative responsibilities than previously.
-The first concordat was entered into by the Lord Chancellor and the Lord Chief Justice, and a similar concordat was later entered into between the Supreme

-In hard cases, far from doing as they please, judges worry and sometimes lose sleep over legal problems, and struggle to solve them.
-Court and the Ministry of Justice, which explains their respective responsibilities in relation to the administration of the Court, highlights the independence of the Court in relation to judicial decisions, and sets out the agreed arrangements in relation to operational matters such as the appointment of staff, the financial resources of the Court, accountability to Parliament, and the resolution of disputes.
+The first concordat was entered into by the Lord Chancellor and the Lord Chief Justice, and a similar concordat was later entered into between the Supreme Court and the Ministry of Justice, which explains their respective responsibilities in relation to the administration of the Court, highlights the independence of the Court in relation to judicial decisions, and sets out the agreed arrangements in relation to operational matters such as the appointment of staff, the financial resources of the

+Court, accountability to Parliament, and the resolution of disputes.
 It also provides a framework for consultation and the exchange of information.

 In relation to the tasks which politicians set for the judiciary, I have explained how politics often require compromise.
 Sometimes that can result in legal texts which are expressed in ambiguous terms, enabling an agreement to be reached, but leaving some of the most difficult questions to be decided in court.
 This does not necessarily cause particular problems for the courts, but it can risk damaging their reputation if they are left to resolve highly controversial questions which the politicians found too sensitive.
 Legislation protecting fundamental rights may also require the courts to adjudicate on questions which raise controversial social or moral issues, particularly if the government or legislature has been reluctant to address them.
 The courts have no option but to deal with the cases brought before them, and to develop legal doctrine in order to decide them.
-As it develops, and a body of principles and precedents is built up, so adjudication according to ordinary legal methods becomes progressively easier, but the initial period can embroil the courts in It is a different matter for judicial appointments to be made on political grounds, with candidates approved or disapproved according to whether they are thought likely to advance political causes on the bench.

-A system of that kind can easily endanger public confidence that judges are politically impartial. controversies as they endeavour to perform the task which the legislature and government have imposed on them.
+As it develops, and a body of principles and precedents is built up, so adjudication according to ordinary legal methods becomes progressively easier, but the initial period can embroil the courts in controversies as they endeavour to perform the task which the legislature and government have imposed on them.
 That is a time when support from the other branches of the state can be particularly important.